Rainy Season in Cambodia – Why You Need to Visit in the Green Season

 I’m just back from hosting a three-week culinary tour in Vietnam – a very busy Vietnam that’s crowded with tourists, both foreign and local (it’s Vietnamese school holidays) – and I’m bewildered at how blissfully quiet it is here in Cambodia.
-From the dearth of tourists in Siem Reap, it’s hard to believe Angkor Wat was named the world’s top landmark by Trip Advisor users.
+From the dearth of tourists in Siem Reap, it’s hard to believe Angkor Wat was named the world’s top landmark by Trip Advisor users last year.
 If it weren’t for the Chinese tour buses, I’d forget the temples were down the road.

 You see, it’s rainy season in Cambodia – the wet season that drenches Cambodia from May to October thanks to the southwest monsoon, which brings some 75% of the country’s annual rainfall.
 During the wettest months between July to September it can rain two out of three days, sometimes just for a couple of hours during the day, at other times, it feels as if it’s rained all night.